-Compensation Element Primary Objective Base Salary To recognize performance of job responsibilities and to attract and retain individuals with superior talent.
-IComp (annual performance-based compensation) To promote our near-term performance objectives across the entire workforce and reward individual contributions to the achievement of those objectives.
-Annual long-term equity incentive awards To emphasize our long-term performance objectives, align management's interests with those of our stockholders, encourage the maximization of stockholder value and retain key executives by providing an opportunity to Severance and change-in-control benefits participate in the ownership of the Company.
+To recognize performance of job responsibilities and to attract and retain individuals with superior talent.
+To promote our near-term performance objectives across the entire workforce and reward individual contributions to the achievement of those objectives.
+To emphasize our long-term performance objectives, align management's interests with those of our stockholders, encourage the maximization of stockholder value and retain key executives by providing an opportunity to participate in the ownership of the Company.
 To encourage the continued attention and dedication of certain key individuals when considering strategic alternatives.
-Retirement savings, pension and deferred compensation plans To provide an opportunity for tax-efficient savings and long-term financial security.
-Other elements of compensation and perquisites To attract and retain talented executives in a cost- efficient manner by providing benefits with high perceived values at relatively low cost to us.
+To provide an opportunity for tax-efficient savings and long-term financial security.
+To attract and retain talented executives in a cost- efficient manner by providing benefits with high perceived values at relatively low cost to us.